andreswebs/gcp-cloudrun-pubsub-push-example/README.md

-# Serverless GCP Pub/Sub Example
+# GCP Cloud Run Pub/Sub Example

 This is an example serverless application running on GCP Cloud Run and using MongoDB as a database: